hashicorp/terraform/website/docs/registry/modules/publish.html.md

 ## Requirements

-The list below contains all the requirements for publishing a module.
+The list below contains all the requirements for publishing a module:
-Meeting the requirements for publishing a module is extremely easy.
-The list may appear long only to ensure we're detailed, but adhering to the requirements should happen naturally.

 - **GitHub.** The module must be on GitHub and must be a public repo.
 This is only a requirement for the [public registry](https://registry.terraform.io).